Suntory Foundation for Life Sciences

 With the enforcement of the Act on Authorization of Public Interest Incorporated Association and Public Interest Incorporated Foundations (Act No. 49 of June 02, 2006), the institute applied for a transition to Suntory Foundation for Life Sciences.
 The application was approved on December 24, 2010, and the foundation registered itself as a public interest incorporated foundation on January 04, 2011.
 The earlier operations were restructured, and the institute is currently engaged in the above-mentioned projects.

-In 2015, the institute moved from Minase, Osaka, where it had been based for over 40 years, to Suntory World Research Center, which was newly built in Kansai Science City, an unincorporated city situated in the Keihanna Hills.
+In 2015, the institute moved from Minase, Osaka, where it had been based for over 40 years, to Suntory World Research Center, which was newly built in Keihanna Science City (Kyoto).